-Leeds St. Christopher's celebrated 70 years in existence in 2008, being formed in 1938.
+Leeds St. Christopher's will celebrate 80 years in existence in 2018, being formed in 1938.
 The club is affiliated to British Cycling (BC) and the Cycling Time Trials (CTT) and members are encouraged to enroll as individual members of either British Cycling or the Cyclist Touring Club (CTC).

 RacingSince its inception, the club has accounted for many top cyclists, such as the late Arthur Metcalfe, Tour of Britain Winner in 1964, British Best All Rounder and National Road Race Champion in 1965 and Tour de France rider in 1967 and 1968.